drashland/.github/.github/CONTRIBUTING.md

 ## Bug Reports

-A bug is a *demonstrable problem* that is caused by the code in the repository.
+A bug is a *demonstrable problem* that is caused by the code.
 Good bug reports are extremely helpful, so thanks!

 If you want to report a bug, click [here](./issues).

 ## Feature Requests